rvenkateshkumar86-cts/CFC-COVID19-BOST/README.md

 ## Solutions

-An Mobile app will be maintains based on IBM cloud services in order to support the following features in which two different way of services will be availed based on users and doctors.
+An Mobile app will be maintains based on IBM cloud services in order to support the following features in which different way of services will be availed to the  user.
-*	To monitor patient’s details (Blood Pressure, Pulse Rate, Respiratory Rate) and to decide which patients should get more attention.
-A video Feed also help to know the status of the patients.
-With the help of 3-4 volunteers, a single doctor can handle nearly 100 patients at a time.
+*	The user can himself monitor his health by providing basic vital signs and can check wheather there is a chance to him to be affected with covid 19 and go further for a physical test.
 *	Temperature check is integrated with bar code like aadhar bar codes, in which temperature will be recorded at each time if a person is moving in and out in office or hotels etc.
 This data will recorded separately for each person.
 This temperature records will be helpful for hospitals ,so that , at which time or place a person got temperature variation can be identified and they can easy track the covid -19 contact cases.